Subject-Team/SLib/README.md

 - "mailto:example@example.com" opens the default email client with the "To" field set to example@example.com.
 See RFC 2368 - The mailto URL scheme for a list of fields that can be added.

 > [!IMPORTANT]
-> File URI only works with globalize path, Use SLib.FullPath(path) to convert a res:// or user:// path
+> File URI only works with globalized path, Use SLib.FullPath(path) to convert a res:// or user:// path
 > into a system path for use with this method.

 > [!NOTE]